I’m guessing you’re reading this review because you’re not sure whether or not to pay the $49 for Jeff Lerner’s Ultimate Laptop Lifestyle.

 Owner: Jeff Lerner

-Yes 100% you shouldn’t touch it with a barge pole.
+Ultimate Laptop Lifestyle is a program you shouldn’t touch it with a barge pole.

 Ultimate Laptop Lifestyle is not just one of the biggest online scams around, it’s one of the worst scams I’ve ever seen.

-What is Ultimate Laptop Lifestyle?
+What Is Ultimate Laptop Lifestyle?

-In the promo video, Jeff Lerner claims that you’ll get access to these 5 things as soon as you sign up:
+In the promo video, Jeff Lerner claims you’ll get access to these 5 things as soon as you sign up:

 1. An automated marketing system that does ‘all the heavy lifting for you’